-Initial efficiencies of conversion of radioactive energy to electrical energy that were achieved were only of the order of $1 \times 10^{-11}$ percent when an air cell was excited by gamma-radiation from a 24.8 milligram radium source.
-In order to improve these efficiencies the co-axial type cell, shown in Figs. 1 and 2, was constructed.
+Initial efficiencies of conversion of radioactive energy to electrical energy that were achieved were only of the order of 1×10^{-11} percent when an air cell was excited by gamma-radiation from a 24.8 milligram radium source.
+In order to improve these efficiencies the co-axial type cell, shown in Figures 1 and 2, was constructed.

-FIG. 2.
-Coaxial type cell, assembled.

 In this cell the negative electrode was prepared by first plating the brass case with lead and then coating the lead with magnesium by metal evaporation.
 Thus, since no efforts were made to protect it from oxygen, the negative electrode had a magnesium oxide surface.
 The positive electrode was made by plating brass shim stock first with gold and then with lead-dioxide.
 The characteristic potential of the cell was 1.24 volts.
 The cell was filled with argon gas at 70 pounds per square inch gauge.
 The sample was mounted in the center of the cylinder so that greater than 50 percent geometry was obtained.
+When this cell was connected to the simple electrometer circuit shown in Figure 3 and was checked for sensitivity and linearity with several calibrated Co^{60} sources the curve shown in Figure 4 resulted.